Offerings for Blot and Sacrifices in Heathenry

 Even after the coming of Christianity, people continued to leave offerings at holy springs and trees and fields, and in some areas continued to do so into the modern age.
 People also continued leaving out offerings to the spirits who guarded their homes and farms.

-In general, it is a good rule of thumb that what we sacrifice to the Gods has to be something that is of value to us both personally and socially.
+In general, what we offer has to be something that is of value to us both personally and socially.

 "Social Value" means that I could give this item to someone else in a transaction and get some kind of equal value in exchange.
 It's easy to imagine I could sell someone a bag of grain for some money in exchange and we can both feel like that's fair.
 But if it's a piece of very special string that has been in my family for generations, it's harder to imagine I might get a fair value for it in trade with something else.